Tudur ap Gruffudd: History

-As a commander and leader of the army, he joined the rebellion led by his brother Owain Glyndŵr, fighting with him, his nephews and extended family such as the Tudors of Penmynydd, Sir Edmund Mortimer of the House of Mortimer, and Sir Henry "Hotspur" Percy of the House of Percy, for the independence of Wales and the conquest of England.
+Around 1400, as a military commander, Tudur joined the rebellion led by his brother Owain Glyndŵr, fighting with him, his nephews, and extended family such as the Tudors of Penmynydd, Sir Edmund Mortimer, and Sir Henry "Hotspur" Percy of the House of Percy, for the independence of Wales and the conquest of England.
 These last two, and Owain, together signed the Tripartite Indenture, an agreement that would split England and Wales in three separate kingdoms between themselves after removing from power the King of England, Henry IV.
+Tudur was among the 300 initial followers, which included the Dean of St Asaph, who proclaimed on September 16, 1400, his brother as Prince of Wales.

+From a court in Oswestry on October 6, 1400, the Crown of England formally accused Tudur, his brother Owain, his brother's prophet Crach Ffinnant, the Hanmers and a few others, of "Treasonably plotting, conspiring and intending the death and disinheriting of the said Lord King (Henry IV) and the everlasting extinction of the said crown and regality of himself and all of his successors, the kings of England; the death of Henry, Prince of Wales, the first born son of our said king, of all the magnates and nobles of England; and also the death, destruction and the everlasting extinction of the whole English language".

-A few months later, Tudur commanded an army with his nephew during the rebellions and fought against Prince Henry, known through Shakespeare as Prince Hal, the future King Henry V of England and victor of the Battle of Agincourt.
+A few months later, Tudur commanded an army with his nephew, Gruffudd ab Owain Glyndŵr, during the rebellions, and fought against Prince Henry, known through Shakespeare as Prince Hal, the future King Henry V of England and victor of the Battle of Agincourt.
+They launched an attack on Usk Castle, trying to capture it after the burning of the town of Usk by Owain.
+The assault was repulsed and they retreated to the North with their army.
+They were then pursued by the troops commanded by Richard Grey, 1st Baron Grey of Codnor, Dafydd Gam, and Sir John Oldcastle, the future namesake of John Falstaff by Shakespeare.

+Downfall

-He later suffered a colossal defeat at the Battle of Pwll Melyn in Wales, and was killed, while his nephew would be captured and sent to the Tower of London, where he would become a prisoner with the young King James I of Scotland.
-After the battle, he was found among the slain and mistaken for his brother Owain, which made them send a report about Owain's death, confusing the army, but after examining the body, they discovered their mistake.
+Tudur and Gruffudd later suffered a colossal defeat of 1,500 deaths at the Battle of Pwll Melyn, with Tudur being killed in front of the castle, while his nephew captured and sent to the Tower of London, becoming a prisoner with the young King James I of Scotland.
+Gruffudd was imprisoned there for six years before dying in prison, most likely from plague.
+After the battle, Tudur's body was found and decapitated by the English, with his head cut and presented to the commanders.
+They initially mistaken him for his brother Owain, which made them send a report about Owain's death, confusing the army, but after examining the eyes, they discovered their mistake.
 His head was publicly exhibited across London.
+While Tudur had initially accepted a pardon from the King in 1401, after being accused of high treason, he had reverted to his brother's side.
 His other nephews and cousins would also be mercilessly put to death or taken as prisoners by the House of Lancaster.